-World Ventures is MLM meets vacation memberships.
+World Ventures is the MLM where network marketing meets vacation memberships.

 I first heard about World Ventures from former Arizona basketball player Nic Wise.

 It was on Instagram, and he had a lifestyle pic – I think it was a selfie draped in ocean blue on some exotic beach in Cyprus – with #worldventures in the description.

 I liked the image there… the former borderline-NBA-bound point guard was playing ball overseas while building some executive income on the side.

 Needless to say, I was intrigued, and I knew I had to investigate further.